 1. Early Education & Robust Curriculum

 We know a child's prime development years are between 3 and 7, but by the time they start kindergarten they are over halfway through these years.
-I'll support the state's goal that makes pre-school accessible to all families.
-This will not only lead to a head start on learning, but will reduce costs on new parents, which could lead to a rise in childbirths.
+I'll support universal pre-school, reducing costs on new parents and incentivizing childbirth to grow our state.
 It will also help parents return to the workforce sooner, while also incentivizing entrepreneurship -- feeding directly into the priorities outlined in the Supporting Businesses & Workers policies.

 We also know our K-12 kids are falling behind in many core subjects, while many topics aren't required by the State despite a changing world.
 This requires us to fit in more material without massive cuts to core subjects or cuts to the importance of diverse experiences through electives.
 The only way we can possibly cover it all while maintaining current standards is if the state requires cross-curriculum, such as using physics to assist in teaching math, or receiving a refresher on 7th grade Ancient World History topics while practicing reading comprehension and writing skills in a 10th grade English class, while taking Word History in high school social studies.